SCI Flint WISH Hunt Application

 Thank you to all of our members and donors of SCI Flint for your faithful generosity.
 It is because of you that our Club has this program and we have the amazing opportunity to meet these young men and women as our Club sets them up for the hunt of a lifetime.

 The goal of our Wish Hunt program is to help members in our community share the love and experience of hunting that most of us may take for granted.
 Whether from a disability, illness, accident, or the like, not everyone can freely access our wonderful outdoors like they want to and that’s where SCI Flint steps in to help.
 With efforts from our members and outfitters across the county, we’ve been able to send many hunters off to a hunting experience like none other.

-Now, I may be a bit bias, but I think this is one of the best things our club does for hunters.
-Conservation aside, this program has been making dreams a reality for so many people who may have never had the chance to experience what so many of us do.
+This program has been making dreams a reality for so many people who may have never had the chance to experience what so many of us do.
 And it’s so much more than big trophies: I’m talking about camp fires, scouting, and the hunt camp atmosphere!
 The smiles from that make a successful trip on its own.

 How you can help:

 Become a member!
 A strong membership is the foundation to this program.
 The more we grow, the bigger this program becomes and the more people we can help.